This oddball existentialist drama pits a lone travelling salesman against a mysteriously menacing death-dealing tractor-trailer rig.

 Shot on a budget in 13 days, there’s barely any dialogue – it’s all palm-moistening, tyre-squealing action – but once you’ve seen it, you’ll never forget it.

-Talented young 20-something director Steven Spielberg attracted a lot of attention for his flashy, highly edited style of direction in a movie which he originally made for TV.
+Talented young 20-something director Steven Spielberg attracted a lot of attention for his flashy, highly edited style of direction in a film which he originally made as a TV movie for ABC.

-Remarkable notices (and admiring critics) resulted in the film being released on the cinema circuit and launched the young director’s career in movies.
+Remarkable notices (and admiring critics) resulted in the film being released on the cinema circuit – with additional scenes filmed – and launched the young director’s career in movies.

 The truck itself prefigures Spielberg’s shark in Jaws (1975) as a marauding screen monster with a personality of its own.